ruhan-dave/explainable-ai/final_project/README.md

 By fitting a linear regression model to the relationship between which superpixels are visible and the resulting confidence scores, LIME estimates the importance of each region.

-The final visualization highlights the contours or pixels that most strongly contributed to the classification—such as the tip and shaft of an arrow—giving a clear, human-interpretable explanation of CLIP’s decision.
+The final visualization highlights the contours or pixels that most strongly contributed to the classification—such as the tip and shaft of an arrow—giving a clear, interpretable explanation of CLIP’s decision.